The Auto Trader expert verdict:

 - Prodigious engines

-That being said, the Mercedes is still cleaner than its British V8 or V12 rivals, with combined economy figures ranging from low twenties to low thirties.
-On a longer drive, we averaged a decent 29mpg from the S63, but this figure drops rapidly in town.
-Like all cars of this price, heavy depreciation, costly servicing, insurance and maintenance are all grim realities of ownership, but if you can afford to buy a car this opulent, then you can probably afford to run it, too.
+While the S-Class saloon is aimed at company directors with one eye fixed on keeping costs down, the Coupe makes no great concessions to bettering its fuel consumption; as a result, there are no hybrids, diesels or plug-ins with dazzling mpg figures.
+That being said, the Mercedes is still as efficient as most of its rivals, with combined economy figures ranging from low twenties to low thirties.
+On a long drive in the S560, you can probably expect around 28mpg, but this figure drops rapidly in town, while the S63 will achieve even less.
+As with all cars of this price, heavy depreciation, costly servicing, insurance and maintenance are all facts of life, but if you can afford to buy a car this opulent, then you can probably afford to run it, too.

 Reliability of a Mercedes-Benz S Class

 Mercedes as a marque finished below average in the most recent JD Power vehicle dependability study, which is not a good start.
 However, if previous versions of the S-Class are anything to go by, there’s no reason to expect anything other than excellent reliability from this car.
 Owners of previous-generation cars are almost uniform in their praise of their cars’ reliability.

 Safety for a Mercedes-Benz S Class